The 5 Mistakes That Can Weaken Your

 In addition, in Nevada, the insurance company may dispute or even deny your slip and fall claim, saying that your injury was insignificant, which is why you didn't see a doctor.

-Refusing medical care after a slip and fall injury can result in further damage, loss of evidence, insurance claim denial, or lower settlement.
+Refusing medical care after a slip and fall injury can result in further damage, loss of evidence, denial of an insurance claim, or a lower settlement.

 5. Not documenting what caused the accident.